riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 ### 4.5 LLE experiments Results

+In this case we tried to move the number of neighbors of the WLK from 1 to 20 using a step of 2.
+As the reader can note the values are stable on 53% in the PPI and the same occurs for the shock dataset, this is strange and probably occurs because the manifold is really compressed in in a blob so the difference between the use of a different number of neighbours is zero.
+The number of output dimensions is kept as 2 because of the visualization's sake.

 |      | method                           | PPI_score                                      | SHOCK_score                                   |
 | ---: | :------------------------------- | :--------------------------------------------- | :-------------------------------------------- |